blobitty/Artsy4Android/README.md

 - [Room](https://developer.android.com/topic/libraries/architecture/room) - A persistent SQLite databasebase library for Android
 - [Picasso](https://github.com/square/picasso) - An image downloading and caching library for Android
 - [RetroFit](https://github.com/square/retrofit) - Type-safe HTTP client for Android and Java by Square, Inc.

+Artsy4Android is an open source project welcoming contributions from developers who wants to make art more accesbible on the Android platform.